Robin005cr/Calendar-and-Clock/README.md

 # Calendar-and-Clock
 In our day to day life we encounter many logical problems related to time.
-This projects aims at bringing all those problems under one application.
+This project aims at bringing all those problems under one application.

-1. Digital Clock
+## Digital Clock
 A. Normal time
 B. Railway time
 C. Railway time converter

-2. Timer
+## Timer
 A. Infinite timer
 B. Stop watch
 C. Count down timer

-3. Alarm
+## Alarm

-4. General Calendar
+## General Calendar
 A. Calendar of year
 B. Calendar of a particular month
 C. Day finder from date

-5. Calendar login
+## Calendar login
 A. Meeting scheduler
 B. Blocking for leaves and events
 C. Task reminder

+## Disclaimer
-Disclaimer : The unit test files are not added because in visual studio it is added as new project.
-Adding the files is making more confusions.
-Will add all the unit test files under test folder in future.
+The unit test files are not added because in Visual Studio it is added as a new project.
+Adding the files is making more confusion.
+Will add all the unit test files under the test folder in future.